boramalper/boramalper.org/blog/_posts/2023-01-22-revisiting-the-first-website-30-years-later.md

 ## W3 vs WAIS and Gopher
 [http://info.cern.ch/hypertext/WWW/FAQ/WAISandGopher.html](http://info.cern.ch/hypertext/WWW/FAQ/WAISandGopher.html)

-Web took interoperability to its great advantage, read Tim's answer to the diffence between the three competing protocols and which one to choose:
+Web took interoperability to its great advantage, read Tim's answer to the difference between the three competing protocols and which one to choose:

 > Bear in mind:
 > * A W3 client can read data from any other system.